Parent page: System Installation, Licensing & Management

 Before looking at the workings of the interface provided by the Extensions & Updates view, it's a good idea to take a step back and consider what it is that allows the functionality of the software to be extended - the Extension.

 This is a key concept of the system to understand.
 An extension is effectively an add-on to the software, providing extended features and functionality.
 A core set of features and functions are installed and handled transparently as part of the initial install, referred to as System Resources.
-In addition, a range of Optional Extensions are available - packets of functionality that are optionally installed or removed by the user as required.
+In addition, a range of Optional Extensions are available that are packets of functionality that are optionally installed or removed by the user as required.
 It is the extension concept that enables the installation to be handcrafted in accordance with design needs.

 As a concept, an optional extension is a single entity - a package of functionality that installs seamlessly into Altium NEXUS's wider platform environment.
-However from the designer's perspective, optional extensions can be further categorized to provide greater depth of meaning as to just what is being installed.
+However, from the designer's perspective, optional extensions can be further categorized to provide greater depth of meaning as to just what is being installed.
 As a result, an optional extension can be classified into one of the following types:

 The following sections take a closer look at working with the Extensions & Updates view to effectively enhance your installation of Altium NEXUS.
 The view itself consists of the following distinct 'pages':